zeitspace/zeitbook-frontend/steps/01-web-app-manifest.md

 ## Create and reference icons

 If you want browsers to prompt your users to install your application, you must list a set of icons in your manifest.
-First, move the icons from `steps/icons` to a new folder `assets/icons`.
+First, move the directory `steps/icons` to `assets/icons`.
 Next, add references to the icons in your manifest, under the `icons` key:

 ```json
     "icons": [